-The first Spitfire Mk Vb bearing serial number W3308 was named Rajpipla (or Rajpipla I).
+The first Spitfire Mk Vb presented by Maharaja Vijaysinhji, bearing serial number W3308, was named Rajpipla (or Rajpipla I).
 It was received on 6th June 1941 (coincidentally the same date on which the Maharaja had won the Epsom Derby seven years earlier) to 6 Maintenance Unit (MU) at the largest station of the Royal Air Force Brize Norton (RAF Brize Norton)

 in Oxfordshire, about 105 kilometres north-west of London.
 It was allocated to 92 Squadron, and on 17th June performed flying sweeps, circus and rhubarb operations from Biggin Hill Aerodrome.
 On 24th June Sergeant W.J.
 Payne destroyed two German Messerschmitt Bf 109E aircraft, and claimed another a day later.
 On return from a later flight the same day, Sergeant A. Pietrasiak overshot while landing, the engine failed when pilot opened up, and turned sharply to avoid another aircraft.
 The undercarriage collapsed.
 It was sent for repairs to No. 1 Civilian Repair Unit, Cowley on 1st July.